jdillard/structed_tutorial/editme.rst

 stand out.

-Documents are stored in the reStructuredText_ format, an open, extensible lightweight markup language suited fro publishing to a multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing the user with an environment that frees the user from having to remember the syntax for all document elements.
+Documents are stored in the reStructuredText_ format, an open, extensible `lightweight markup language`_ suited fro publishing to a multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing the user with an environment that frees the user from having to remember the syntax for all document elements.
-Additionally, it respresents the document in a format that is easy to navigate.
+Additionally, it represents the document in a format that is easy to navigate, for example by displaying the section titles in a larger font.

 The reStructuredText documents need to be stored somewhere, of course.
-The first backend *struct:ed* supports is GitHub.
+The first backend *struct:ed* supports is **GitHub**.
 Documents are stored in a git repository and their edit history is thus being preserved. *struct:ed* works on a repository level; the panel on the left shows a tree of the files present on in the repository.
 Clicking a file will open it for editing.
 Clicking the *Commit* button at the top right will commit changes to all files to the *structed* branch of the repository.

-Finally, *struct:ed* also supports collaborative editing.
-Several users can edit a document at the same time.
-Their changes will be visible immediate by others editing the same document.
+Finally, *struct:ed* also supports **collaborative editing**.
+Several users can edit a document simultaneously.
+Their changes will be immediately visible to others editing the same document.
 Note that all users need *push* access to a repository to be able to edit documents stored in it.